KaliBro-dev/FARSI-KA-ANDA/README.md

-# 🥚 Kka Anda | کاکنده (The Egg Grab Game)
+# 🥚 Farsi Kka Anda | (The Egg Grab Game)

 ## 🌟 Project Overview

-**Kka Anda** (Farsi: کاکنده, meaning 'Egg-planter') is a simple, browser-based arcade game where the player must use the 'Rooster Man' to catch falling eggs before they hit the ground.
+**Farsi Kka Anda**  is a simple, browser-based arcade game where the player must use the 'Rooster Man' to catch falling eggs before they hit the ground.
 Inspired by a playful image of a winged person wearing a rooster hat and holding a box, the game aims for simple, fun, and addictive gameplay perfect for a GitHub Pages project.

 ## 🕹️ How to Play